-All application materials and recommendations are due no later than December 15.
-Scholars Day is held in late January or early February.
-Scholarships are announced in March.
-Decisions of the Preministerial Scholarship Committee are final.
+All application materials and recommendations are due no later than December 1.
+Decisions of the Biblical and Religious Studies Department are final.

 Sense of calling

-Applicants must have a sense of calling to full-time ministry in one of the following professional ministry vocations: senior pastor, associate pastor, church administrator, minister of education, age group minister, music and worship minister, career missionary, hospital chaplain, campus minister, pastoral/family counselor, seminary/religion professor, health care missionary, bivocational senior pastor, church-related social worker, justice ministry, or church-related nonprofits.
-Students who intend to engage in part-time or voluntary ministry do not qualify for this scholarship.
+Applicants must have a sense of calling to full-time ministry in one of the following church-related vocations: senior pastor, associate pastor, church administrator, minister of education, age group minister, music and worship minister, career missionary, hospital chaplain, campus minister, pastoral/family counselor, seminary/religion professor, bi-vocational minister, church-related social worker, justice ministry, church-related nonprofits, or Christian media/journalism.

 Requirements for admission

-Applicants must meet all requirements for admission to Samford and must be admitted at the time of any official announcement of award.
+Applicants must meet all requirements for admission to Samford University and must be admitted at the time of any official announcement of the award.

 Applicants must demonstrate leadership inclination or capacity, energy, industry and self-reliance in extracurricular activities.